-Following scaling54, the principal lines of the Drawing align with Giampietrino's portrait of Christ without any alteration in angle.
+Following scaling, the principal lines of the Drawing align with Giampietrino's portrait of Christ without any alteration in angle.
 Overall, these lines correspond closely to those in Giampietrino's work.
-The alignment of the nose and mouth profiles confirms that both heads share the same tilt and orientation.
+The alignment of the profile of the nose and mouth confirms that both heads share the same tilt and orientation.